Guruvendra47/real-time-financial-data-pipeline/kubernetes/Readme.md

 ### What

-Spark processes streaming data.
+Apache Spark processes streaming data.

 ### How

-* Not deployed as a service
+* Not deployed as a permanent service
-* Runs as temporary pods
+* Runs as temporary Kubernetes pods
 * Triggered by Airflow

 ---